zippiehq/cartesi-lambada-coprocessor/README.md

 ## Running tests

+Run `git submodule update --init --recursive`

 To run tests on devnet (local deployment of Eigenlayer and Lambada Coprocessor AVS) in first terminal run `docker compose up`.
 Then in second terminal run `make tests-integration`.

-Use `docker compose -f docker-compose-holesky.yaml` and `make tests-integration-holesky` to run tests on Holesky fork.
+Use `docker compose -f docker-compose-holesky.yaml up` and `make tests-integration-holesky` to run tests on Holesky fork.

-Use `docker compose -f docker-compose-mainnet.yaml` and `make tests-integration-mainnet` to run tests on Mainnet fork.
+Use `docker compose -f docker-compose-mainnet.yaml up` and `make tests-integration-mainnet` to run tests on Mainnet fork.

 Wait for tests to complete without any errors and check docker compose logs for unexpected errors.